Objective detection of coherent vortices from instantaneous flow data: Supplementary Notes

-In this appendix, we derive the transformation properties of the matrix $\bm{T}$ which appears in the modified rate of the rate-of-strain tensor $\bm{S}$ defined in \eqref{Objective rate}.
-This derivation makes use of the transformation properties of $\bm{S}$, which is itself an objective tensor, see \cite{TruesdellNoll2004}, and its time derivative:
+In this appendix, we derive the transformation property of the matrix $\bm{T}$, which appears in the modified rate of the rate-of-strain tensor $\bm{S}$ defined in \eqref{Objective rate}, under a general Euclidean frame change \eqref{Euclidian frame change}.
+This derivation makes use of the transformation property of $\bm{S}$, which is itself an objective tensor, see \cite{TruesdellNoll2004}, and its time derivative:

 where {we used $\widetilde{\bm{v}}_{\text{d}}=\bm{Q}^T \bm{v}_{\text{d}}$} and the property that {$\dot{\bm{Q}} = -\bm{Q}\dot{\bm{Q}}^T\bm{Q}$} for the time-derivative of rotation matrices.
 We also recall the following three identities for the Kronecker product and the vectorization operator.
-For square matrices $\bm{A}, \bm{B}, \bm{C}, \bm{M}, \bm{N}, \bm{P}, \bm{Q} \in \mathbb{R}^{n\times n}$, we have
+For square matrices $\bm{A}, \bm{B}, \bm{C}, \bm{M}, \bm{N}, \bm{P}, \bm{Q}, \bm{I} \in \mathbb{R}^{n\times n}$, we have

 The transformation property of an objective matrix $\bm{A}$ under a frame change \eqref{Euclidian frame change} is